phylum-dev/documentation/CONTRIBUTING.md

 * Explain how the content should look and feel
 * Suggest page name and metadata for new pages
 * Provide mockups/outlines where possible

+### Fix Bugs

+Internal contributors can look through the GitHub issues for bugs to work on.

+### Write New Content

+Internal contributors can look through the GitHub issues for desired new content to write.

 ## Security Disclosures